johnmousa/amazon-redshift-lakehouse-workshop/lab3-lake-house/README.md

   limit 1000;
 ```

+To stop from scrolling all values on Cloud9 you can press `:q`

 #### Optional exercise

 **Note:** this lab depends on the ETL streaming pipeline lab.
 Do this only if you finished the streaming one.